LaurynasGHub/price_it/README.md

 • Iki (LastMile) scraper.
 Completed ✅

 • Check maybe it's possible to get price from Lidl and Norfa.
 So far it is not possible.
+Atleast get their sales brochures.

-• Add loaders to cost of main cart items and most popular searches.
+• Add loaders to cost of main cart items and most popular searches. ✅

+• Add page for alcohol shops (Vynoteka, Bottlery etc.), get alcohol prices from these shops.
+Ask for confirmation that user is older that 20.

+• Add price checker - user can select products that interest them and the price checker follows the products prices.
+It notifies when product is on sale or gets to a certain price that is selected by a user.
+THIS FEATURE NEEDS A SERVER.

+• Add SALE page.
+Get all the brochures with sales, show what is on sale etc.

 ## Future planed updates: